-The hardware resource usage does not change whether filter match lists are used or whether operator creates multiple entries (each per one element of the list): however, a careful consideration must be given to how the lists are used to ensure only desired match permutations are created in a filter policy entry (especially when other matching criteria that are also lists or ranges are specified in the same entry).
-The system verifies that a new list element, for example, an IP address prefix, cannot be added to a given list or a list cannot be used by a new filter policy unless resources exist in hardware to implement the required filter policy (ies) that reference that list.
+The hardware resource usage does not change whether filter match lists are used or whether operator creates multiple entries (each per one element of the list): however, a careful consideration must be given to how the lists are used to ensure only needed match permutations are created in a filter policy entry (especially when other matching criteria that are also lists or ranges are specified in the same entry).
+The system verifies that a new list element, for example, an IP address prefix, cannot be added to a specific list or a list cannot be used by a new filter policy unless resources exist in hardware to implement the required filter policy (ies) that reference that list.
 If that is not the case, addition of a new element to the list or use of the list by another policy will fail.

-Some use cases like those driven by dynamic policy changes, may result in acceptance of filter policy configuration changes that cannot be programmed in hardware because of the resource exhaustion.
-If that is the case, when attempting to program a filter entry that uses a match list(s), the operation will fail, the entry will be not programmed, and a notification of that failure will be provided to an operator.
+Some use cases, like those driven by dynamic policy changes, may result in acceptance of filter policy configuration changes that cannot be programmed in hardware because of the resource exhaustion.
+If that is the case, when attempting to program a filter entry that uses match lists, the operation will fail, the entry will not be programmed, and a notification of that failure will be provided to an operator.

-Refer to the SR OS Release Notes for information about objects that can be grouped into a filter match list for FP and CPM filter policies.
+Refer to the Software Release Notes for information about objects that can be grouped into a filter match list for FP and CPM filter policies.

-4.2.2.1.1 Auto-generation of Filter-policy Address Prefix Match Lists
+4.1.2.1.1 Apply-Path - Auto-Generation of Prefix List Entries